hanabi/hanabi.github.io/misc/empty-clues.md

 ## Empty Target Priority

-- If a player has two or more playable cards, the priority is as follows:
+- If a player has two or more playable cards, the priority is:
   - #1 - unknown playable cards
     - #1a - unclued & completely unknown playable cards
     - #1b - unclued & unknown _Chop Moved_ playable cards